holoflash/tictactoe/README.md

 1. **Choose Game Mode**: Select a mode using the buttons at the bottom.
 2. **Play**: Click on the empty cells to place your marker (X or O).
 3. **End of Game**: The game ends when someone wins or there's a tie.
-The score will update automatically.

 Ready to play?
 Let's go!
 https://holoflash.github.io/tictactoe/